DataDog/Dash-2020-UX-workshop-2-scenarios/dash-2020-ux-workshop-2/step2.md

-# Canary deployments
+# Canary Deployments

-So we have a production environment running.
-And we would like to add some more features, or change the style or ...
+So we have a production environment running, and we would like to add some more features, change the style or ...
-But these changes might bring some regressions, bugs, failures.
+But these changes might bring some regressions, bugs, failures!

-At scale, even a tiny probability of failing can take huge proportion and be almost certain to happen.
+At scale, even the smallest chance of failing can take on huge proportion and be almost certain to happen.
-If your application has 0.1% chance of crashing, and you have 1000 concurrent instances, then at all times, at least one is failing.
+If your application has 0.1% chance of crashing, and you have 1000 concurrent instances, then most of the time at least one is failing.
 At scale, "this will never happen anyway" is next tuesday norning.

 To contain the risk of a failure impacting users, we can't act on the probability, but we can act on the scale.